Exceptional points in a topological photonic system: Achieve topological EPs

-For $L=4$ the spectra present two MTPs where the transmission is zero.
-Since $g$ decreases when $N$ increases, the two MTPs in the spectra become closer but do not coalesce, see Fig.~\ref{fig-EP}(b), which tells that the $\cal PT$ symmetry is satisfied, reflected by $\eta<1$, see the rows with $L=4$ in Table.~\ref{table-fit}.
-Obviously, the theoretical fitting is in good agreement with the numerical data from the FEM.
-As $L$ decreases to $L=3$, both $\varGamma$ and $g$ increase, leading to the changes of the spectral line shapes, as well as $\eta$, see Fig.~\ref{fig-EP}(c) and the rows with $L=3$ in Table.~\ref{table-fit}.
-For the spectrum with $L=3$ and $N=23$ and that with $L=3$ and $N=35$, $\eta=0.98$ and $1.06$, respectively, both of which approach the EP point where $\eta=1$, confirmed by the zero-transmission at the MTP in the spectra, see the red and green curves in Fig.~\ref{fig-EP}(c).
 Decreasing $L$ to $L=1$, both $\varGamma$ and $g$ increase further, resulting in that the three spectra for $N=14$, 23, and 35 all hold only one MTP, see Fig.~\ref{fig-EP}(d).
 The non-zero transmission at the MTP tells that the $\cal PT$ symmetry is broken, corresponding to $\eta>1$.
 This is confirmed by the fitted parameters in the rows with $L=1$ in Table.~\ref{table-fit}.
-The weak mismatch between the FEM data and theoretical fitting in Fig.~\ref{fig-EP}(d) should be attributed to that the $\delta$-type interaction is not well enough to cover the coupling between the TW and TWGC when $L$ is very small.
+The weak mismatch between the FEM data and theoretical fitting in Fig.~\ref{fig-EP}(d) should be attributed to that the $\delta$-type interaction is not well enough to cover the coupling between the bus TW and TWGC when $L$ is very small.
 Instead, an extended one can be used, for example, Gaussian function \cite{Zhang2014b, ji2019transport}.
 Considering complex coupling functions would bring about difficulties for analyzing the physics, the $\delta$-type coupling is always used here, whose availability is confirmed by the acceptable fitting results in Figs.~\ref{fig-EP}(b-d).
 If fixing $N=23$, one can definitely observe the $\cal PT$ phase transition, reflected by the number of the MTPs varies from two to one as $L$ decreases from $L=4$ to $L=1$.
 As a result, the EP can be achieved in the present topological photonic system.